 Have You Seen These Beard Shampoos Yet?

-Thought beard shampoo and conditioner was just for your head?
+Thought beard shampoos and conditioners were just for your head?

-Think again.
-Every beard grooming kit should include beard shampoo and conditioner.
+Every beard grooming kit should include beard shampoos and conditioners.
 The longer your beard, the more effort you need to put into maintaining it, and shampoo meant for your head is too harsh for your facial hair.

 I never used to use beard shampoos until I started growing out my beard.
-Now I won’t go more than three days without using my Polished Gentleman beard shampoo and conditioner.
+Now I won’t go more than three days without using my Polished Gentleman beard shampoo and conditioner on Amazon.com.
 My full beard tends to catch crumbs occasionally and trap dirt and pollutants throughout the day.

 - Polished Gentleman